Skin drying from acne treatment products is really common.

 Tretinoin is always to be used at night because it breaks down in light.
 I have written many posts on the subject to help people understand how to correctly use this wonderful medicine for acne and anti-aging skin care including:

 What Are The Best Face Moisturizers to Combat Dryness for Acne Prone Skin?

-If, after exploring which of these explanations is the most likely cause of your skin dryness from acne treatment products, and making adjustments accordingly, your skin still feels like it ‘wants’ a moisturizer then I recommend the Daily Moisturizing Face Cream for Oily to Normal Skin.
+If you skin still “wants” a moisturizer, and you have eliminated one of the explanations above and the reason, then I recommend the Daily Moisturizing Face Cream for Oily to Normal Skin.
 This face cream works beautifully for my acne patients.
-It’s oil free, hydrates with ingredients like glycerin and feels light on the skin.
+It’s oil-free, hydrates with ingredients like glycerin and feels light on the skin.